sensu/sensu-docs/content/sensu-go/6.2/operations/control-access/create-limited-service-accounts.md

 2. Create a `ec2-delete` role with get, list, and delete permissions for entity resources within the `default` namespace:

    {{< code shell >}}
-sensuctl role create ec2-delete --verb get,list,delete --resource entity --namespace default
+sensuctl role create ec2-delete --verb get,list,delete --resource entities --namespace default
 {{< /code >}}

    This command creates the role that has the permissions your service account will need: